-By strategy in “website admin experience,” we mean whether and how your website can be managed by your nonprofit staff.
+By strategy in “website admin experience,” we mean whether and how your nonprofit website can be managed by your staff.
 This section answers the question: How do you manage your site?
 How easy or difficult is this to do?

-Thus far, we’ve only covered the front-end of your website—what visitors actually see and interact with whenever they type your URL into the search bar.
+Thus far, we’ve only covered the front-end of your nonprofit website—what visitors actually see and interact with whenever they type your URL into the search bar.
 But you and we know that there’s a lot more that goes into your nonprofit’s website that just what the users see.

 In fact, we often end up speaking with nonprofits specifically because their websites look fine from the frontend…but are actually a disaster from the backend.
 Maybe the site looked great when it was first made, but now it’s 5 years old and no one can figure out how to update an image, replace the old annual report, or edit the homepage.

-Ease of use for staff is one of the most important aspects of any nonprofit website, yet it’s the one most overlooked when undertaking a new website project.
+Ease of use for staff is one of the most important aspects of any nonprofit website, yet it’s the one most commonly overlooked when undertaking a new website project.
 It’s kind of a chicken-and-egg problem: the nonprofit team doesn’t really know what to ask to get what they need, and the web developers/designers don’t ask the right questions to find out before building the site.

 As a result, you end up getting whatever you get.
 The website might be easy for your staff to manage, or it might not.